Black Friday and Cyber Monday 2018: Best graphics card deals

 PowerColor Radeon RX 570 Red Dragon (8GB) – $150 from Newegg (plus a choice of two free games from AMD’s latest game bundle)

-MSI GeForce GTX 1070 Ti Armor – $400 from Newegg (plus free Monster Hunter: World)
+Zotac GeForce GTX 1070 Ti Mini – $350 from Newegg (plus free Monster Hunter: World)

-MSI GeForce RTX 2070 Duke OC – $550 from Newegg (plus a free copy of Battlefield V)
+Gigabyte GeForce RTX 2070 – $500 from Newegg (use promo code CMAD099 for even more savings, plus a free copy of Battlefield V)

 Zotac GeForce RTX 2080 Gaming AMP – $750 from Newegg (plus free Battlefield V)